senthurayyappan/onshape-robotics-toolkit/README.md

 # onshape-robotics-toolkit

-`onshape-robotics-toolkit` is a feature-rich Python library that significantly extends the capabilities of Onshape's web-based CAD platform.
+The `onshape-robotics-toolkit` is a feature-rich Python library that significantly extends the capabilities of Onshape's web-based CAD platform.
 The library provides a comprehensive API for automating robot design tasks, including solid model manipulation, robot assembly management, graph-based visualizations, and exporting CAD assemblies to URDF files for simulation and control.
 Intended as a resource for the robotics community, this library leverages Onshape's REST API to facilitate advanced workflows that bridge CAD design and robotics applications.

 <img src="docs\tutorials\export\export-header.gif" alt="Header" style="width: 100%;">